 The main electronics PCB is mounted to a metal backing plate.
-The front panel presents the operator with the following items.
-A 40 digit 5 x 7 dot matrix vacuum fluorescent display.
-Five LED's, 2 x Red, 2 x Amber, 1 x Green.
-Three switches, Test, Mute & Audio Level Check.
-A single digit 7 Seg display.
+The front panel presents the operator with the following items:

-- 1) 40 Digit Display used to convey all messages to the operator. - 2) 5 LED's - There are 3 LED's, Red, Amber & Green associated with input alarm conditions.
+- A 20 digit 5x7 dot matrix vacuum fluorescent display. - Three LED's, 1 x Red, 1 x Amber, 1 x Green. - Three switches, Test, Mute & Audio Level Check. - A single digit 7 segment led display. - 1) 20 Digit Display used to convey all messages to the operator. - 2) 3 LED's There are 3 LED's, Red, Amber & Green associated with input alarm conditions.
 These LED's provide an operator with a quick visual status of the panel.
-If the green LED is on, all is considered normal, this LED is associated with the "System" Normal" message only & does not flash.
+If the green LED is on, all is considered normal; this LED is associated with the "System Normal" message only & does not flash.
 The Red and Amber LED's are associated with alarm messages, providing a simple method of prioritorising an alarm as a warning (amber) or emergency (red), both Red and Amber LED's can be on solid or flashed when illuminated, this depends on what was selected when the panel was being programmed.

-Two additional LED's provide information on the panel itself.
-A Red LED is provided to indicate an electronics failure and will illuminate solid (non flashing) when such a state exists.
-An Amber LED is provided as a secondary warning indicator for messages relating to the panel itself. eg. input S/C or O/C problems, network problems etc. - 3) Switches There are three switches, Test, Mute & Display audio level.
+Messages providing information on the panel itself will use the amber warning led, these messages include input S/C or O/C problems, network problems etc.

+3) Switches - There are three switches, Test, Mute & Display audio level.

 Mute is used to silence the audible alarm once an operator has been made aware of the alarm condition.
-The mute button is also used to put the panel into "off" mode. (see operation section)
+The mute button is also used to put the panel into "off" mode. (see operation section).